Answers to most questions about genealogical certification

 Basic Systems, Complex Families, and International

 Kin, NGS Special Publication no. 97 (Arlington:

 National Genealogical Society, 2008).

 An acceptable adaptation of numbering for narrative lineages, descending or ascending, is illustrated in Appendix E of The BCG Genealogical Standards Manual (Orem, Utah: Ancestry, 2000) .

 15. Question: Can we submit a genealogy or a lineage that someone has already put online or in print, but with errors that need correcting?

 Answer: Given today's widespread interest in genealogy, it is difficult to find a family that someone has not already pursued.
 BCG does not require that you do so.
-Requirement 7, the Kinship-Determination Project, asks you to create a genealogy or a lineage that meets acceptable standards of quality, as described in The BCG Genealogical Standards Manual.
+Requirement 7, the Kinship-Determination Project, asks you to create a genealogy or a lineage that meets acceptable standards of quality, as described in Genealogy Standards.